IdentityServer/IdentityServer4/docs/reference/api_resource.rst

 ``ShowInDiscoveryDocument``
     Specifies whether this scope is shown in the discovery document.
 Defaults to true.
 ``UserClaims``
-    List of associated :ref:`user claims <refUserClaim>` that should be included in the access token.
+    List of associated user claim types that should be included in the access token.
 The claims specified here will be added to the list of claims specified for the API.